silvacms/documentation/source/contents/base.rst

        meta_type = 'Blog Article'

-On line 14, you define the content class, that will hold later related logic.
-On line 4, you define the version class.
-Note that on line 5, the version class that actually store the data.
-Not that the version class have a different ``meta_type`` than the content class, ``Version`` have been appended to it.
+- Lines 14 to 15 define the content class that will hold logic code related to your content.

+- Lines 4 to 12 define the version class that will hold the data related to your content.

+The version class have a different ``meta_type`` than the content class, usually it will be the ``meta_type`` of the content class to which ``Version`` have been appended.

 Available Silva bases content classes